 Simplicity, service, community, and prayer—the cornerstones of Bethlehem Farm that were easy for me to remember ever since I first experienced them as a JCU immersion trip participant.
 Bethlehem Farm truly operates on these four cornerstones—every person living in the huge and beautiful log cabin in the West Virginian mountains is dedicated to serving their God, their community, and each other.
 Witnessing their lifestyle—a lifestyle of daily service through low-income home repair and environmental conservation, of group prayer and reflection, made me certain that I wanted to go back, and so I spent six weeks there as a Summer Servant, or helper, last June and July.

 One of the most memorable homes I worked at belonged to an older lady who kept it spotlessly clean inside, who grew a huge garden in her backyard, and who loved to bake, taking her cooking to the members of her church in greatest need.
-The paint on the outside of her home was chipping badly and she had asked us to come and paint it for her.
-So we were up on her roof and on ladders every day scrapping off paint and getting it ready to be painted, but meanwhile, she was inside working just as hard if not harder to make us all lunch.
-Every single day we were there, she made a home-cooked meal and invited us in to eat at her table.
+Every single day we were painting her house, she made a home-cooked meal and invited us in to eat at her table.
 The homeowners Bethlehem Farm serves do not have a lot of wealth and resources to just give things away—they must make below a certain minimum income to apply for our services, and yet here she was giving so much to us, both her time, her skill of cooking, and her food supply (much of which she had grown out of her own garden).
 It was so humbling to accept so much from someone who had so little.
 I learned what it truly is to give of oneself that day—ironically not from the work I was doing, but from the woman who needed us to paint her house and who ended up serving us instead.

 Appalachia is a beautiful region of the U.S. that has been greatly taken advantage of in some respects and ignored in others.
 Its beautiful mountain-sides are blasted away so that trains can come and haul away the coal to be used in other states, while nothing is left behind but an ugly, empty hole where the green mountainside used to be.
 Then, there are many people living in poverty and at a means much beneath what I am used to, and yet they make do and keep a positive attitude through some of the hardest conditions.
 My time at Bethlehem Farm has taught me that God is present in people and in nature; I have only to take the time to stop—to let go of some of my material concerns—and notice that the peace and the relationships I am searching for are all around me.
 God is present in God’s creation and it is amazing!